Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Introduction

 Among non-equilibrium dynamics, the simplest examples are boundary-driven models, where equilibrium steady states would be possible if the boundary conditions were different, i.e. the non-equilibrium aspect comes only from the boundary conditions and not from the bulk dynamical rules.
-Since whenever there is detailed-balance, the Markov generator can be transformed via an appropriate similarity transformation into a symmetric operator (see the textbooks \cite{gardiner,vankampen,risken}) that can be further interpreted as a quantum supersymmetric Hamiltonian with many remarkable properties (see the review \cite{review_susyquantum} and references therein), the goal of the present paper is to make the same similarity transformation for boundary-driven one-dimensional Markov models of non-interacting particles in arbitrary potentials in order to analyze the consequences.
-In particular, the mapping from boundary-driven dynamics towards some dual equilibrium dynamics (see the sections concerning non-interacting particles in \cite{tailleurMapping}) can be then reinterpreted via quantum Hamiltonians that are supersymmetric partners, with the same energy spectra, while their eigenvectors are related to each other via simple formula.
-It will be then interesting to study the consequences for the spectral decomposition of the boundary driven dynamics, as well as for the Kemeny times needed to converge towards the non-equilibrium steady states (see \cite{us_kemeny} and references therein) in order to obtain explicit expressions for arbitrary potentials even if the individual relaxation eigenvalues are not explicitly known.
+Since whenever there is detailed-balance, the Markov generator can be transformed via an appropriate similarity transformation into a symmetric operator (see the textbooks \cite{gardiner,vankampen,risken}) that can be further interpreted as a quantum supersymmetric Hamiltonian with many remarkable properties (see the review \cite{review_susyquantum} and references therein), it is interesting to make the same similarity transformation for boundary-driven one-dimensional Markov models of non-interacting particles in arbitrary potentials.
+The first goal of the present paper is to describe how the mapping from boundary-driven dynamics towards some dual equilibrium dynamics (see the sections concerning non-interacting particles in \cite{tailleurMapping}) can be then reinterpreted via quantum Hamiltonians that are supersymmetric partners, with the same energy spectra, while their eigenvectors are related to each other via simple formula.
+We will then analyze the consequences for the spectral decomposition of the boundary driven dynamics, as well as for the Kemeny times needed to converge towards the non-equilibrium steady states (see \cite{us_kemeny} and references therein) in order to obtain explicit expressions for arbitrary potentials even if the individual relaxation eigenvalues are not explicitly known.